timotta/elasticsearch-fonetica-portuguesa/README.md

 ## License

 Still, do whathever you want.
-I dont care.
+I don't care.